labex-labs/open-source-labs/linux/learn-shell/lab-07-decision-making/step2.md

 You can expand the if statement to include an else clause, which allows you to specify code to execute when the expression is false.

+Update the `if.sh` script to include an else clause that prints a message when the `NAME` variable is not equal to "John":

 ```bash
 #!/bin/bash
 NAME="Bill"